huy-ho/stock-forecasting/README.md

 # Stock Forecasting

-I built everything from stratch.
-For example, my pre-processed class, data engineering, and results.
 I used statistical and modern neural networks techniques to predict a variety of stocks.
 I also experimented with different architecture styles.
+Everything was built from stratch.
+For example, object classes, data processing, and showcasing results.

 Under /results, you can see the true value and predictions of different stocks.